The 15 Best Architects in Boston

 As one of the oldest cities in America, Boston boasts a legacy of important historic institutions, buildings, and landmarks.
-Yet it continues to break new ground in leading-edge architecture, with noteworthy new structures like the Leonard P. Zakim Bunker Hill Memorial Bridge.
-Home to the largest chapter of the AIA, top design schools, and internationally recognized firms, it’s no surprise that Boston was recently voted the world’s most innovative city.
+With the architects in Boston, the city continues to break new ground in leading-edge architecture, with noteworthy new structures like the Leonard P. Zakim Bunker Hill Memorial Bridge.
+Home to the largest chapter of the AIA, top design schools, and internationally recognized firms it’s no surprise that Boston was recently voted the world’s most innovative city.
 Its design community was ranked an impressive third, just after New York and Chicago, by Business Insider.

 Who are Boston’s leaders in design, urban planning, architecture, and landscape architecture?
 From change-makers to up-and-coming designers, we have curated a list of the city’s most talented architects in Boston and named them below (in no particular order).
 If you’ve personally used one of these or another architect you’d like to praise, be sure to share their name in the comments section.